Developing an approach to health and safety.

 However big or small, the club should have plans in place to deal with health and safety issues.
 How extensive these plans are will vary, depending on the size and structure of your club.
 But even if the club is small and uses a local community centre for its meetings, it’s still important that these issues are considered.

 The club’s legal requirements change according to whether or not you employ paid staff.
 But, in short, club management and members should consider the following guidelines to ensure everyone remains healthy and safe while participating in club activities.

 If the club does not employ anyone, but depends on a group of volunteers, it is still important that reasonable steps are taken to ensure the health and safety of members, participants and volunteers.
-A WorkSafe inspector will review your premises, event or venue and make recommendations for dealing with hazards.
+WorkSafe may audit and assess your event, you are required to provide them the information they request if this happens.
 But they can’t enforce those recommendations unless you have paid employees.

 An important way of ensuring your club is up to scratch with the Act is to develop a health and safety policy.
 This is your club’s statement on how it will ensure the health and safety of anyone involved in its activities.
 Appoint a health and safety coordinator to develop a policy for the club and ensure this is upheld.
 This includes hazard management, accident reporting, safety checklists, emergency procedures and accident reporting.

 What to include in a health and safety policy

 - The purpose of the policy, for example, club members and officers need to take all practicable steps to ensure the safety of everyone on the premises.

 - Procedures required to meet the policy - include a checklist or register for the coordinator to regularly use to check for hazards around the buildings/fields etc - checklist or register (DOC 34KB).

 - Ensure staff and volunteers know they must notify the coordinator of any hazards so action can be taken to minimise the risk of an injury occurring.